MG Software.

 Frequently asked questions

-A data engineer builds and maintains the infrastructure and pipelines that make data available.
+A data engineer builds and maintains the infrastructure and pipelines that make data available for analysis.
 A data scientist analyzes that data to generate insights, build models, and make predictions.
 The data engineer lays the foundation, the data scientist builds analytical solutions on top of it.
-Both roles are essential for a data-driven organization.
+Both roles are essential for a data-driven organization and work best when they collaborate closely.

-The modern data stack is a collection of cloud-based tools that together form a complete data infrastructure: data ingestion (Fivetran, Airbyte), cloud data warehouse (Snowflake, BigQuery), transformation (dbt), orchestration (Airflow, Dagster), data quality (Great Expectations), and visualization (Looker, Metabase).
-These tools are modular, scalable, and designed for collaboration.
+The modern data stack is a collection of cloud-based tools that together form a complete data infrastructure: data ingestion (Fivetran, Airbyte), cloud data warehouse (Snowflake, BigQuery, Databricks), transformation (dbt), orchestration (Airflow, Dagster), data quality (Great Expectations, Soda), and visualization (Looker, Metabase, Power BI).
+These tools are modular, scalable, and designed for collaboration, with each component independently replaceable.

 As soon as your organization wants to combine data from multiple sources, automate reporting, or make data-driven decisions.
-When manual Excel operations are no longer sufficient, when data is spread across multiple systems, or when you need real-time insights, a data engineering solution is the logical next step.
+When manual Excel operations are no longer sufficient, when data is spread across multiple systems, when you need real-time insights, or when you want to train AI models on reliable datasets, a data engineering solution is the logical next step in your data maturity journey.

 Related articles